andrew/ultimate-awesome/README.md

 - [Interactive-Learning](https://github.com/BlueBoxWare/Interactive-Learning) - Websites, tutorials and software which allow you to learn tech and science stuff by experimenting, playing and/or interacting.
 - [awesome-cryptokitties-bubble](https://github.com/bluedone/awesome-cryptokitties-bubble) - Awesome CryptoKitties Bubble (Anno 2017) - Yes, Cute Little Cartoon Cats on the Blockchain! - Digital collectibles secured on a distributed public database w/ crypto hashes.
 Learn by Example from the Real World - Buy!
 Sell!
 Hodl!
 Sire!.
 - [awesome-ai-art](https://github.com/brandonhimpfen/awesome-ai-art) - A curated list of tools, platforms, datasets, and resources for creating, exploring, and understanding AI-generated art.
-- [awesome-ai-benchmarks-evaluation](https://github.com/brandonhimpfen/awesome-ai-benchmarks-evaluation) - A curated list of evaluation tools, benchmark datasets, leaderboards, frameworks, and resources for assessing model performance.
-- [awesome-ai-safety-alignment](https://github.com/brandonhimpfen/awesome-ai-safety-alignment) - A curated list of research, frameworks, tools, evaluations, and resources focused on AI alignment, safety, robustness, red-teaming, model governance, and responsible development.
 - [awesome-ai-security](https://github.com/brandonhimpfen/awesome-ai-security) - A curated list of tools, frameworks, benchmarks, research, and resources focused on AI security.
-- [awesome-apis](https://github.com/brandonhimpfen/awesome-apis) - A curated list of high-quality APIs, SDKs, developer tools, open data sources, and API design resources.
-- [awesome-automl](https://github.com/brandonhimpfen/awesome-automl) - A curated list of frameworks, platforms, tools, research, and learning resources for Automated Machine Learning (AutoML).
 - [awesome-azure](https://github.com/brandonhimpfen/awesome-azure) - A curated list of awesome tools, resources, libraries, learning materials, and services related to Microsoft Azure.
+- [awesome-big-data](https://github.com/brandonhimpfen/awesome-big-data) - A curated list of frameworks, platforms, tools, architectures, and learning resources for Big Data.
 - [awesome-blockchain-protocols](https://github.com/brandonhimpfen/awesome-blockchain-protocols) - A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.
 - [awesome-business-intelligence](https://github.com/brandonhimpfen/awesome-business-intelligence) - A curated list of tools, platforms, frameworks, and learning resources for Business Intelligence (BI).
+- [awesome-canada-travel](https://github.com/brandonhimpfen/awesome-canada-travel) - A curated list of resources, apps, communities, guides, and tools for traveling in Canada — especially helpful for solo travelers, digital nomads, and independent explorers.
 - [awesome-ci](https://github.com/brandonhimpfen/awesome-ci) - A curated list of awesome Continuous Integration (CI) tools, services, workflows, and resources for building, testing, and deploying code with confidence.
 - [awesome-civic-tech](https://github.com/brandonhimpfen/awesome-civic-tech) - A curated list of open source projects, platforms, communities, and tools advancing civic engagement and public service through technology.
 - [awesome-cloud](https://github.com/brandonhimpfen/awesome-cloud) - A curated list of cloud platforms, tools, SDKs, open-source projects, infrastructure services, observability stacks, DevOps utilities, and learning resources.